Sealabid

 What Stripe “payment protection” means here

-• We aim to capture payment only when a seller accepts a buyer and the deal proceeds (unless clearly stated otherwise at checkout).
+- We aim to capture payment when a seller chooses a winner and the buyer proceeds through the checkout flow (unless we clearly state otherwise in the flow).

 Chargebacks and evidence sharing